tansunyj/ApacheJMeter_rocketmq/README.en.md

 # ApacheJMeter_rocketmq

 #### Description
-jmeter rocketmq插件
+jmeter rocketmq plugin
+the plugin support send messages to serveral topics in one request

 #### Software Architecture
 Software architecture description

 #### Installation

-1.  xxxx
-2.  xxxx
+1.  the plugin need rocketmq-client、rocketmq-common、rocketmq-logging、rocketmq-remoting、netty-all,then copy these file to $JMETER_HOME/lib directory
+2.  copy the plugin from target/ directory , then paste it to $JMETER_HOME/lib/ext/ directory
 3.  xxxx

 #### Instructions

-1.  xxxx
+1.  see rocketmq.jmx in the project
 2.  xxxx
 3.  xxxx